FrankApala/FrankApala/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m a passionate Embedded Software Developer with a strong focus on real-time systems, microcontroller programming, and low-level hardware interaction.<br>⚙️ I love working with platforms like STM32, ESP32, and dsPIC33, and I'm comfortable navigating protocols like CAN, LIN, and UART.<br>🧠 I thrive on solving complex challenges at the intersection of hardware and software — whether it’s optimizing RTOS tasks, building bootloaders, or decoding sensor payloads.<br>🔧 I often work with FreeRTOS, C/C++, and Python, and I enjoy tinkering with oscilloscopes, debuggers, and logic analyzers.<br>🌱 Always learning and building, I’m on a journey to contribute to robust, efficient, and secure embedded systems, especially in automotive and industrial domains.<br>🚀 Let’s build systems that just work — reliably and elegantly!
+I’m a passionate Embedded Software Developer with a strong focus on real-time systems, microcontroller programming, and low-level hardware interaction.<br>⚙️ I love working with platforms like STM32, ESP32, and dsPIC33, Raspberry-pi and I'm comfortable navigating protocols like CAN,and UART.<br>🧠 I thrive on solving complex challenges at the intersection of hardware and software — whether it’s optimizing RTOS tasks, building bootloaders, or decoding sensor payloads.<br>🔧 I often work with FreeRTOS, C/C++, and Python, and I enjoy tinkering with oscilloscopes and debuggers.<br>🌱 Always learning and building, I’m on a journey to contribute to robust, efficient, and secure embedded systems, especially in automotive and industrial domains.<br>🚀 Let’s build systems that just work — reliably and elegantly!

 ## 🌐 Socials: